-Bring out the flavor of your scrumptious garden-fresh tomatoes with this to-die-for pasta salad!
-This pasta salad comes from our cookbook Picnics, Potlucks & Barbeques.
-Everyone will love it!
+Bring out the flavor of your scrumptious garden-fresh tomatoes with this to-die-for pasta salad.
+All of your friends and family members will love it!

 Feta and Tomato Pasta Salad Recipe

 - 1 (6 oz.) pkg. feta cheese, crumbled